 With the worldwide economic recovery underway, demand is on the rise again but unrest in the Middle East and North Africa has put supplies at risk.
 This combination of rising demand and reduced supply helped to push prices higher over the last few years.
 However, the recent downturn in prices was the result of the growth in oil supplies, largely from the U.S., outpacing the growth in global demand.

-What's Up with Gasoline Prices? is available in both high and low resolution versions or visit the Gas Prices Explained website.
+What's Up with Gasoline Prices? charts are available in high resolution versions on the Gas Prices Explained website.